 On the way back to Dar we called into a small private island.
 The marine and parks officers came out and told us we could stay for one night and then about an hour later came back and said we had to leave.
 By then it was getting late so we managed to persuade them that we would be gone first thing and they left.
 As there were no guests staying, we were able to spend a wonderful night pretending we were part of the super-rich enjoying the $25,000 a night island with the guys who worked there.
 They were as interested in our story as we were in theirs.
 We did leave at the crack of dawn the next day and got back to Dar by late afternoon.

 We have been lucky enough to have the opportunity of taking guests out on Indian Summer while we have been in Dar.
 There are a couple of islands off the coast, Bongoyo and Mbudya and also a small sand spit that is only accessible for a short time each day.
-We spend most weekends at these islands enjoying the company and of course replenishing our cruising kitty.
+We spend most weekends at these islands enjoying the company and relaxing over a few drinks.